simonlipson/machine_learning/README.md

 [A similar experiment using R can be found here ](https://github.com/simonlipson/projects/blob/master/AFL%20brownlow%20predictor.R)
 (although it is not related to what is written below).

+Less technical folk can skip to the **Generating Predictions** section below.

 ## The Process

 I undertook the following steps as part of this analysis: